renatocipriano/renatocipriano/README.md

 # Hi there, I'm Renato! 👋

 ## About Me
-I'm a passionate full-stack programmer with over 6 years of experience in creating and maintaining web applications and systems.
+I'm a passionate software engineer with over 6 years of experience in creating and maintaining web applications and systems.
 I have a strong focus on PHP and JavaScript, specializing in Laravel and Vue.js.

 I constantly strive to expand my knowledge and stay updated with the latest technologies in the industry.